-There are, roughly, three groups:
+There are, roughly, four groups:

 Government officials - One third of ISS students are government officials, working at ministries or in local government, or as community development officers.
 Some of them are involved in making public policy, or monitoring and evaluation activities.
 Among these are planners, analysts and statisticians who develop models to understand processes and predict the outcome of policy measures.

 Researchers - A second group of ISS students are typically employed as researchers in research institutes, as journalists, consultants or university lecturers.
 Some of these students are young graduates with relatively little work experience.

 Civil society - The third group of ISS students work in civil society, including in international and national NGOs, community based organizations and trade unions.
 Some work in public health, others are involved with youth and children, and yet others provide inputs into government policies for improving people’s lives.